 The E. H. Sumners Endowed Scholarship funds will not be used for summer school.
-Those students receiving the E. H. Sumners Endowed Scholarship may qualify for Mississippi Resident Tuition Grant (MTAG) and the Mississippi Eminent Scholars Grant (MESG) as well as need-based financial assistance as indicated by submitting the Free Application for Federal Student Aid (FAFSA).
+Those students receiving the E. H. Sumners Endowed Scholarship may qualify for Mississippi Resident Tuition Grant (MTAG) or the Mississippi Eminent Scholars Grant (MESG), as well as need-based financial assistance as indicated by submitting the Free Application for Federal Student Aid (FAFSA).

 All admitted transfer students are guaranteed a $6,000 housing grant toward on-campus residence halls, and may receive merit scholarships ranging from $5,000 to $15,000, plus additional awards for students involved with Phi Theta Kappa.

-Transfer students with a 2.8 - 3.2 GPA and 30 transferable credit hours will receive guaranteed admission and a minimum TRANSFERmation scholarship award of $10,000.
+Transfer students with a 2.8–3.2 GPA and 30 transferable credit hours will receive guaranteed admission and a minimum TRANSFERmation scholarship award of $10,000, annually.

-Transfer students with a 3.21 – 4.0 GPA and 30 transferable credit hours will receive guaranteed admission and a minimum TRANSFERmation scholarship award of $15,000.
+Transfer students with a 3.21–4.0 GPA and 30 transferable credit hours will receive guaranteed admission and a minimum TRANSFERmation scholarship award of $15,000, annually.